kashperova/airbus-ship-detection/README.md

 Exploratory data analysis is saved in <a href="">this notebook</a>.
 Below are the main insights from the analysis:

-How mant ships detected on images             |  Distribution of areas occupied by ships in images :-------------------------:|:-------------------------:
+How many ships detected on images             |  Distribution of areas occupied by ships in images :-------------------------:|:-------------------------:
 ![eda_1.png](screenshots%2Feda_1.png)  |    ![eda_2.png](screenshots%2Feda_2.png)